ARM-software/lisa/README.md

 module.
 By default, this module configures the target defined by the __target.conf__ file present at the top level folder.

-The comments in this file should be good enought to understand how to properly setup a target to be used for the execution of all the tests provided by the toolkit.
+The comments in this file should be good enough to understand how to properly setup a target to be used for the execution of all the tests provided by the toolkit.

 ### Experiments configuration